lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_DailyExpression.md

 		Take out/off  the hairpin / hair clip

 浴室穿着拖鞋洗完澡 把脚尖翘起来这样水就流走了
+	When I shower in slippers, water gets inside them.
+I just lift my toes a little so the water drains out.
 	After a shower in the bathroom, just ​tilting your toes up​ for a moment ​drains the water away.
 	When your flip-flops are wet after a shower, ​a quick tilt of your feet​ lets the water ​run right off.
 	To get the water out of your sandals, simply ​lift your heels​ so the water ​rolls right off your toes.
 	In the bathroom after a shower, ​point your toes up to let the water drain​ from your flip-flops.

 倒水
 	Pour out the water
 		Please pour out the old water from the cup.